ridvandemir/splunk-lab/README.md

 - Virtual Machine to deploy lab environment
 - Splunk Enterprise for log management, analysis, and querying.
 - Splunk Universal Forwarder for log forwarding from Windows and Linux machines.
-- PuTTY terminal emulator to connect to servers.
+- VS Code terminal emulator to connect to servers.

 Network Diagram